Health - Social Security Disability

-Typically, the older a claimant is, the easier it will be to get approved.
-For example, if the claimant is over age 55 and cannot do any of the jobs she has done in the past 15 years, she should definitely apply.
-Similarly, if the claimant is over age 50 and has a severe impairment that keeps him from doing all but the easiest jobs, he also should apply.
-But a claimant does not have to be completely incapacitated to qualify, even if he or she is younger than age 50.
+Usually, the older a claimant is, the easier it will be to get approved.
+For example, if the claimant is over age 55 and cannot do any of the jobs they have done in the past 15 years, they should definitely apply.
+Similarly, if the claimant is over age 50 and has a severe impairment that keeps them from doing all but the easiest jobs, they also should apply.
+But a claimant does not have to be completely incapacitated to qualify, even if they are younger than age 50.
 Nevertheless, being unable to work and being found "disabled" by the SSA are two different things.

 The Social Security Administration determines disability in a five-step process:

 First the SSA asks whether the claimant is earning enough income to count as Substantial Gainful Activity (SGA).
-If he is, the claimant is not disabled.
-Once the claimant has been off work or below SGA for five months, he may be eligible for benefits.
+If they are, the claimant is not disabled.
+Once the claimant has been off work or below SGA for five months, they may be eligible for benefits.

 Next, the SSA asks whether the claimant has a severe impairment that will last 12 months or more, or result in death.
-Many conditions, or combinations of conditions will count, but severity is specifically defined by the Social Security rules and regulations.
+Many conditions, or combinations of conditions, will count; but the severity is specifically defined by the Social Security rules and regulations.
 Questions about severity should be addressed with the claimant’s provider, an SSA representative, or an attorney.

 If the claimant has a severe condition that meets the time requirements above, the SSA will ask whether the condition “meets or equals” the Listing of Impairments definition of “disabling.”
 If the condition does meet or equal the Listing, the inquiry ends and the claimant is considered disabled.
 But these rules are very specific and it can be difficult to succeed at this step without an expert medical opinion.

-If the claimant’s condition is severe, but does not meet or equal the Listing, the SSA will ask whether the claimant can do any of the jobs she has done in the past 15 years.
-If she can (working 8 hours per day, 5 days per week on a regular and consistent basis), she will not be found disabled.
+If the claimant’s condition is severe, but does not meet or equal the listing, the SSA will ask whether the claimant can do any of the jobs they has done in the past 15 years.
+If they can (working 8 hours per day, 5 days per week on a regular and consistent basis), they will not be found disabled.

-If she cannot do any of her past work, the SSA finally asks whether the claimant can do any other jobs that are substantially available in her community.
-These last two steps generally involve the opinion of a vocational expert, who will consider the claimant’s age, education, experience, and limitations (mental, physical, postural, and environmental) to determine what work, if any, the claimant can do.
+If they cannot do any of their past work, the SSA finally asks whether the claimant can do any other jobs that are substantially available in their community.
+These last two steps generally involve the opinion of a vocational expert, who will consider the claimant’s age, education, experience, and limitations (mental, physical, postural, and environmental) to find what work, if any, the claimant can do.

-Once the claimant has applied, she should not forget to appeal any denials and be careful not miss deadlines.
-A missed deadline usually means the claimant has to start over with a new application and it can result in lost back benefits.
+Once the claimant has applied, they should not forget to appeal any denials.
+Be careful not miss deadlines.
+A missed deadline usually means the claimant has to start over with a new application which can result in lost back benefits.
 So it is important to appeal all denials within 60 days.
 Prompt appeals can also shorten the time it takes to get approved.

 What is Social Security Disability Insurance (SSDI) and how does it differ from Supplemental Security Income (SSI)?

 Like SSDI, eligibility for SSI is first dependent upon a determination of disability.
 Next, the SSA determines whether the claimant has less income and fewer resources than the annual maximum, which can change periodically.
-For example, in 2018, the federal benefit rate is $750, so the claimant’s countable income would need to be below this amount to be eligible for SSI, but the SSA does not count the first $65 of earned income and half of the earnings over $65, nor the first $20 of unearned income.
-There are also a number of other specific exclusions.
-In addition, in 2018, the asset limit for an individual is $2,000, while the asset limit for a couple is $3,000, but certain assets may also be excluded from consideration.
-The SSA can give specific information regarding eligibility and computation.
+For example, in 2018, the federal benefit rate is $750, so the claimant’s countable income would need to be below this amount to be eligible for SSI, but the SSA does not count the first $65 of earned income and half of the earnings over $65, or the first $20 of unearned income.
+There are also some other specific exclusions.
+In addition, in 2018, the asset limit for an individual is $2,000 and the asset limit for a couple is $3,000, but certain assets may also be excluded from consideration.
+The SSA can give specific information about eligibility and computation.